Recurring elements in the Final Fantasy series: Scenarios

-The Final Fantasy series consists of multiple games that, while generally having separate settings and narratives, share common themes and motifs in their worlds and plots.
-Multiple writers have worked on the Final Fantasy series over its existence, the most prominent having worked on the mainline titles.
+Final Fantasy series consists of multiple games that, while generally having separate settings and narratives, share common themes and motifs in their worlds and plots.
+Multiple writers have worked on the Final Fantasy series over its existence, the most prominent having worked on the mainline games.
 The first Final Fantasy writer was Kenji Terada, who was asked on board the project by staff who were fans of his work in anime.
 He was asked to create a scenario that would make players cry.
-Terada would provide the scenarios for Final Fantasy II (1988) and Final Fantasy III (1990).
+Terada would provide the scenarios for Final Fantasy II (1988) and III (1990).
 He later had mixed feelings about the impact of Final Fantasy on his career, as many only knew him from his video game writing.
 When Final Fantasy IV (1991) was pushed forward onto the next generation of game hardware, Terada's planned scenario was scrapped by the management and he parted with Square on poor terms.

 After Terada's departure, scenario work was delegated to Takashi Tokita.
 Tokita wrote the scenario for Final Fantasy IV (1991), along with being the game's designer.
 For Final Fantasy V (1992), the scenario was a collaboration between Sakaguchi and Yoshinori Kitase.
 Final Fantasy VI (1994) was worked on by a group of four or five different writers, including Kitase.
 Sakaguchi was responsible for providing the basic story from the original game until Final Fantasy VI.
 Sakaguchi would also write the scenario draft for Final Fantasy IX (2000), with further contributions Kazuhiko Aoki and Nobuaki Komoto.

 One of the notable recurring writers is Kazushige Nojima: he first joined the development team for Final Fantasy VII, and would later write the scenario for Final Fantasy VIII (1999).
 He was also a major contributor to Final Fantasy X (2001) alongside other writers.
 He returned to write the scenario for Final Fantasy X-2 (2003), despite initial reluctance due to its upbeat feel when compared to its predecessor.
 His later supplementary material would return to a darker theme.
 Nojima also created the original scenario of Final Fantasy XV (2016), then called Final Fantasy Versus XIII.
-His original scenario was reworked for Final Fantasy XV by Saori Itamuro.
+His original scenario was reworked for XV by Saori Itamuro.
 Another recurring writer is Daisuke Watanabe.
 His first job on the series was with Final Fantasy X. He worked on Final Fantasy XII (2005) as a scenario writer after original writer Yasumi Matsuno left due to illness.
 The initial script was written by Miwa Shoda, whose work was fleshed out by Watanabe.
 Watanabe would later work on the scenarios of Final Fantasy XIII (2009) and its sequels, which would become one of his major projects.